1990 United Nations Security Council election: Rules

-To be elected, a candidate must receive a two-thirds majority of those present and voting.
-If the vote is inconclusive after the first round, three rounds of restricted voting shall take place, followed by three rounds of unrestricted voting, and so on, until a result has been obtained.
-In restricted voting, only official candidates may be voted on, while in unrestricted voting, any member of the given regional group, with the exception of current Council members, may be voted on.
+To be elected to the United Nations Security Council, a candidate must receive a two-thirds majority of members present and voting.
+If no candidate achieves the required majority in the first round, the process alternates between rounds of restricted and unrestricted voting until a result is reached.In restricted voting, only official candidates may be voted on.
+In unrestricted voting, any member of the relevant regional group, excluding current Council members, may be considered.
+The cycle continues with three rounds of restricted voting followed by three rounds of unrestricted voting, repeating as necessary until a candidate is elected.

 Result

 Voting was conducted on a single ballot.
 Ballots containing more states from a certain region than seats allocated to that region were invalidated.
 There was a total of 154 ballot papers.